SpinningWing Logo

 Size matters.
 The size of the main rotor has a widespread impact on design, affecting almost all criteria.
 We focus on performance here, but briefly discuss some simple, practical matters first.

 The size of the main rotor may be constrained so that it can fit in certain spaces.
 For example, military helicopters may be required to fit in an elevator on an aircraft carrier.
-Of course, this constraint may be avoided by designing folding rotor (e.g. see this video of a V-22), but with increased complexity and cost.
-Downwash can constrain main rotor size from the other end.
-When carrying the same weight, smaller rotors have larger downwash.
-This can prevent landing in certain areas due to risk of damaging structures and vegetation.
-The V-22 has not been used on several missions for this reason.
+This constraint may be avoided by designing a folding rotor (e.g. see this video of a V-22), but with increased complexity and cost.

-Now let's talk performance.
-Larger main rotors are more efficient than smaller ones.
-Larger rotors can lift more weight per unit power / fuel.
-Why?
-In simple terms, a larger rotor doesn’t have to work on the air as hard as a smaller one.
-Rotors create thrust by throwing air downward, producing downwash.
+Rotors create thrust by throwing air down, producing downwash.
 According to Newton, this thrust equals the product of the mass and acceleration of the downwash.
 To lift the same weight, a smaller rotor must impart more acceleration to a smaller volume (mass) of air.
 This generates larger downwash velocities, albeit in a smaller area.
 The energy imparted to this air is proportional to the mass and the square of the velocity: \( mv^2\).
 The \(v^2\) term means that, when the same momentum is added to the air, more energy is required to do this with a smaller mass and more acceleration.
 Hence a larger rotor, accelerating a larger volume of air by a smaller amount, is more efficient.
 For more detail on this see our article on momentum theory which derives the relevant equations.

 Number of Rotor Blades